bfattori/js-date-fiddler/README.md

 ### .set([newDate]) _(operation modifier)_

-Calling set allows you to either change the date from which subsequent operations will begin from, by passing `newDate` (a JavaScript `Date` object or milliseconds representing a valid date).
-Calling set with, or without, an argument resets the subsequent operations to be setters.
+Calling set allows you to either change the date from which subsequent operations will begin from, by passing `newDate` (a JavaScript `Date` object or milliseconds representing a valid date) or simply modify the operation so subsequent operations are setters.
+However, calling set with or without an argument changes the subsequent operations to be setters.
 The following example sets the month to 1 (January) and the day to the 10th.

     var fiddler = new DateFiddler();